Tressie McMillan Cottom

-Tressie McMillan Cottom is an American writer, sociologist, and professor.
-She is currently an associate professor at the University of North Carolina at Chapel Hill School of Information and Library Science (SILS), and is also an affiliate of the Center for Information, Technology, and Public Life (CITAP) at UNC-Chapel Hill.
+Tressie McMillan Cottom (born October 9, 1976) is an American writer, sociologist, and professor.
+She is an associate professor at the University of North Carolina at Chapel Hill School of Information and Library Science (SILS) and an affiliate of the Center for Information, Technology, and Public Life (CITAP) at UNC-Chapel Hill.
 She is also an opinion columnist at The New York Times.

 She was formerly an associate professor of sociology at Virginia Commonwealth University and a faculty associate of the Berkman Klein Center for Internet & Society.
 McMillan Cottom is the author of Lower Ed: The Troubling Rise of For-Profit Colleges in the New Economy and Thick: And Other Essays, a co-editor of For-Profit Universities and Digital Sociologies, an essayist whose work has appeared in The Atlantic, Slate, The New York Times, and The Washington Post, and co-host of the podcast Hear to Slay with author Roxane Gay.
-She is frequently quoted in print and television media as an academic expert in inequality and American higher education.
+She is frequently quoted as an academic expert on inequality and American higher education in print and television media.
 In 2020, McMillan Cottom was awarded a MacArthur Fellowship in recognition of her work "at the confluence of race, gender, education, and digital technology."

 Early life and education

 McMillan Cottom was born in Harlem and raised in Winston-Salem and Charlotte, North Carolina.
 Her mother was a member of the Black Panther Party in Winston-Salem.
 Before completing her undergraduate degree, McMillan Cottom worked as an enrollment officer at a technical college, a job that would inform her later research and her first book.
-In 2009, McMillan Cottom received her B.A. from North Carolina Central University, a public HBCU, in English and political science.
+In 2009, McMillan Cottom received a B.A. from North Carolina Central University, a public HBCU, in English and political science.

-While pursuing her Ph.D. at Emory University, McMillan Cottom worked as a visiting fellow at the University of California, Davis Center for Poverty Research and as a Microsoft Research Social Media Collective intern.
+While pursuing her Ph.D. at Emory University, McMillan Cottom was a visiting fellow at the University of California, Davis Center for Poverty Research and a Microsoft Research Social Media Collective intern.
 She also wrote the biweekly "Counter Narrative" column for Slate magazine.
-She earned her PhD in sociology from Emory University in 2015, with a dissertation on the legitimacy of for-profit higher education institutions.
+She earned a PhD in sociology from Emory University in 2015, with a dissertation on the legitimacy of for-profit higher education institutions.

 Career

-In 2015 McMillan Cottom was appointed as an assistant professor of sociology at Virginia Commonwealth University and a faculty associate at the Berkman Klein Center for Internet & Society.
+In 2015, McMillan Cottom was appointed assistant professor of sociology at Virginia Commonwealth University and a faculty associate at the Berkman Klein Center for Internet & Society.
 She was awarded tenure and promoted to the rank of associate professor in 2019.
 In 2020, she left Virginia Commonwealth University to join the faculty of the University of North Carolina at Chapel Hill.